erlang/otp/INSTALL-WIN32.md

 Of course this would have been completely impossible without the excellent Cygwin.
-The guys at Cygnus solutions and Redhat deserves a huge THANKS! as well as all the other people in the free software community who have helped in creating the magnificent software that constitutes Cygwin.
+The guys at Cygnus solutions and Redhat deserve a huge THANKS! as well as all the other people in the free software community who have helped in creating the magnificent software that constitutes Cygwin.

-Also the people developing the alternative command prompt Msys anfd the MinGW compiler are worth huge THANKS!
+Also the people developing the alternative command prompt Msys and the MinGW compiler are worth huge THANKS!
 The 64bit port would have been impossible without the 64bit MinGW compiler.